WB2362—Immunization: You Call The Shots—Module Ten—Storage and Handling—2014

 Identify the components of routine and emergency plans for vaccine storage and handling.

-Explain the roles of the primary and alternate coordinators and other staff in the storage and handling of vaccines.
+Explain the roles of the primary and back-up coordinators and other staff in the storage and handling of vaccines.

 Describe proper storage equipment use and monitoring.